smaurice101/readthedocs/docs/source/examples.rst

        solution documentation on Readthdocs, and auto-commit your solution

        to GitHub.
+   * - 2b. :ref:`Real-Time IoT Data Preprocessing With RESTAPI, Secondary Preprocessing and With Map Example`

+       This solution is the same as 2, BUT this will solution will ingest real-time data from a RESTAPI client.

+       To run this solution you must:

+        1. Download the `IoTData.zip demo data <https://github.com/smaurice101/raspberrypi/blob/main/tml-airflow/data/IoTData.zip>`_

+        2. Download and Run the client `RESTAPI file <https://github.com/smaurice101/raspberrypi/blob/main/tml-airflow/dags/tml_client_RESTAPI_step_3_kafka_producetotopic.py>`_

+   * - 2c. :ref:`Real-Time IoT Data Preprocessing With gRPC, Secondary Preprocessing and With Map Example`

+       This solution is the same as 2, BUT this will solution will ingest real-time data from a gRPC client.

+       To run this solution you must:

+        1. Download the `IoTData.zip demo data <https://github.com/smaurice101/raspberrypi/blob/main/tml-airflow/data/IoTData.zip>`_

+        2. Download and Run the client `gRPC file <https://github.com/smaurice101/raspberrypi/blob/main/tml-airflow/dags/tml_client_gRPC_step_3_kafka_producetotopic.py>`_

    * - 3. :ref:`Real-Time IoT Data Preprocessing and Machine Learning Example`

        This will process IoT data, and perform entity level machine learning (TML)